athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 The architecture is visualized in the diagram below:
 <img src="images/model.png" alt="Tensorflow Model" style="width:270px;"/>

-__Model Evaluation__
+#### Model Evaluation
 The model achieved a high accuracy on the test set, > 0.98.
 Therefore, no additional time was invested in further tuning the model.
+The screenshot below shows the testing of the model on a sample image.
 <img src="images/prediction.png" alt="Model Prediction" style="width:400px;"/>

 ## Website Development, Image Processing with OpenCV and Model Deployment: